poseidonos/poseidonos/README.md

 --------- |----- |---------------------------- |---------------------------- |---------  |---------- |---------------- |----------------
 vol1      |0     |50T                          |50T                          |100        |Mounted    |0                |0
 ```
-- Note 1: the RemainingCapacity of a newly created volume is set to the TotalCapacity when the volume is mounted for the first time.
+- Note: the RemainingCapacity of a newly created volume is set to the TotalCapacity when the volume is mounted for the first time.
   Once every block of the volume is touched/written, the RemainingCapacity would remain at 0 until the volume gets deleted.
   The RemainingCapacity captures the internal state of block mappings and should not be interpreted as user's file system free space.

 #### Retrieve NVM subsystem information
-Using the subsystem list command, you can see that the NVM namespace has been added to the NVM subsystem with its bdev_name.
+Using the subsystem list command, you can see the NVM namespace has been added to the NVM subsystem with its bdev_name.

 Check if the NVM namespace information contains "bdev_0_POSArray" using the subsystem list command.
 ```bash